kar-dim/Watermarking-Accelerated/README.md

 - Watermarking-Impl: The Core of this project, implements the algorithms for each backend.
 It also implements a fast, efficient, secure and deterministic watermark generation with OpenMP (CPU-only based).
 It is built as a **static library**.
 - Watermarking-CLI: The sample command line application that interacts with the Core project to embed and detect watermark in images and video.
 - Watermarking-BenchUI: The benchmarking project.
 It interacts with the Core project and benchmarks the performance of image watermarking.
 It uses Qt for UI.
+- Watermarking-Util: Common utility methods without dependencies, that may be used by any project.
+It is built as a **static library**.
 - Watermarking-Tests: Basic tests for the Core project.

 ### Solution Configurations